SNAPCHAT KEY METRICS MEASUREMENT FOR YOUR BRAND ENGAGING AND GROWING

 Snapchat Metrics #2: What Is Your Average Open Rate?

 The term “open rate” refers to the average number of times your followers have engaged in your story.
-If you’re attempting to compare this to other social networks, it can easily be associated with Facebook engagements.
+If you’re attempting to compare this to other social channels, it can easily be associated with Facebook and YouTube engagements.

 Engagement can be directly associated with the number of opens you receive.
 The numbers you receive here will be a direct reflection of the growth strategy your team implements.
 There are a few key ways to build your following: